 1. Add an FSA Event to the BAS Activity Table following: BN - Adding Events to the BAS Activity Table .

 2. Navigate to: Benefits > Manage Automated Enrollment > Events > On Demand Event Maintenance.

 4. Click the Election Entry button

 5. Please fill in the Enrollment Code, Enrollment Reason and App Received Date appropriately.
-Please see BN - Enrollment Code and Enrollment Reason Job Aid for more information.
+Please see [Link for document 17490 is unavailable at this time.] for more information.

 6. Scroll down to Plan Type 67 and use the magnifying glass to locate the HSA plan that corresponds to the employee's HDHP election.

 7. Enter the new annual HSA election from their enrollment form.